Council services over Christmas

 Enforcement action is only considered as a last resort, when all avenues of assistance to an owner to return their property to use have been exhausted, and there is no reasonable prospect of the property being re-occupied without such action being taken.

 Usually, the Council will not start working with owners of empty properties until they have been unoccupied for at least six months, as most properties will become reoccupied during this period without the need for any intervention from the Council.
-Where properties are empty due to the owner being in hospital or caring for an ill/elderly relative elsewhere it is unlikely the Council will make attempts to contact the owner to discuss brining the property into use.
+Where properties are empty due to the owner being in hospital or caring for an ill/elderly relative elsewhere it is unlikely the Council will make attempts to contact the owner to discuss bringing the property into use.

 If you are concerned about an empty property let us know: